loicguichaoua/loicguichaoua.github.io/_posts/2019-04-30-An-initiation-to-web-scraping-(&-more).md

 ****

-<a class="anchor" id="1">1</a>.
+<a class="footnote" id="1">1</a>.
 Google public calendars: somewhere around 2009, unmaintained public user calendars actually brought Google more blame than praise from its users so Google decided to end the project.